jargonLint/jargonLint/CONTRIBUTING.md

 Please make any suggestions in [Discussions](https://github.com/jargonLint/jargonLint/discussions).
 You can find discussion topics related to your suggestion and check out other topics there.

-## Credit

-By signing off on your commits, you affirm that your commit complies with the repository terms, the [Developer Certificate of Origin](/DCO) (DCO).
-This simply ensures that you have the legal right to make the contribution.

-Please feel free to add yourself to the CONTRIBUTORS.md file with your pull request.
-We appreciate your efforts and would love to add you to our list of contributors.

 ## Tooling